Iowa Registered Agent

 If you’re looking for the registered agent who represents a specific company, instead enter the company’s name as your search term.
 Find the company in the list of search results and select its name to bring up the name and address of its agent.

-What’s a Beneficial Ownership Information report?
+What’s a Beneficial Ownership Information (BOI) Report?

 A requirement of the newly-effective Corporate Transparency Act, the Beneficial Ownership Information (BOI) report identifies the people who directly or indirectly own or control a company.
 With very few exceptions, most businesses must submit this report to the Financial Crimes Enforcement Network (FinCEN) by the following dates: